AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/oracle-object-storage.md

 | `bucketName` | The allowed bucket name required if the user has restricted access.
 The bucket name must be between three and 63 characters long, it must begin and end with either a letter or a number, and can only contain lowercase letters, numbers, or hyphens (`-`).
 The bucket name cannot be formatted like an IP address. |
 | `folderPath` | The allowed folder path required if the user has restricted access. |

-For more information about getting started, refer to this [Oracle Object Storage authentication](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/usercredentials.htm#User_Credentials) document.
+For more information on how to obtain these values, refer to the [Oracle Object Storage authentication guide](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/usercredentials.htm#User_Credentials).

 ### Reading sample API calls